 In the heart of Canada, the smoked meat sandwich is a classic that doesn't ask for permission.
 Beef cured with a blend of spices, steamed until tender, and served on rye bread with mustard.
 Each bite offers a combination of juiciness and flavor that few sandwiches achieve.
-It's straightforward, without false adornments, and it works.
+It's straightforward, without false embellishments, and it works.

 The technical process behind controlled juiciness 🥩